renerbaffa/shoping-cart-app/README.md

 - `redux-devtools-extension` configured to run only on dev environment
 - ES6 syntax
 - Commits have meaningful titles
-	- Use commits history in oder to check how was the development process
+	- Use commits history in order to check how was the development process
 - `react-image-fallback` to handle error on loading image
 - The resulting webpage has considerable good responsive behavior (it will perfectly work on devices.
 Although it is not looking very nice)
 - As a automated tests admirator I developed the whole app using TDD concepts (cycle: writing tests, see they fail, code, see they pass and refactoring).
 I figured out that I spent more time testing than coding, in fact)